 After an outbreak of diphtheria makes a very sweet little girl sickly in Nome, Alaska, a dashing doggie outcast named Balto must step in to help save the day.
 As an unlikely addition to a local dogsledding team, he helps to deliver the antitoxin that saves her life (and uses scent rather than sight to lead his team home in brutal winter weather).
-The Disney rendition is based on a true story and a real dog named Balto.
-Don’t miss the Balto statue in NYC outside the Tisch Children’s Zoo!
+The Disney rendition is based on a true story and a real dog named Balto!
 Rated G.

 The Aristocats (1970)

-Get ready: after watching this classic kids will be yelling that everybody wants to be a cat!
+Get ready: After watching this classic, kids will be saying everybody wants to be a cat!
 When Duchess and her three little kittens are on a mission to retrieve the hefty inheritance their owner left them all the while avoiding the claws of two hound dogs and their evil butler, it’s up to tomcat O’Malley and his savvy alleycat ways to help them return to their Parisian mansion safely.
 Not only will parents experience a bit of nostalgia here, but the jazzy soundtrack will have kids dancing along.
 Rated G.

 Marley & Me (2008)

-Marley & Me markets itself as a family-friendly comedy-drama, but don’t be fooled: This movie will bring even the hardest hearts to full-blown sobs.
-You may want cut the cord halfway through, when the film hasn’t yet breached its eventual subjects of miscarriage, postpartum depression and the slow decay of Marley’s health.
+Marley & Me markets itself as a family-friendly comedy drama, but don’t be fooled: This movie will bring even the hardest hearts to full-blown sobs.
+You might want cut the cord halfway through, when the film hasn’t yet breached the subjects of miscarriage, postpartum depression and the slow decay of Marley’s health.
 That said, it still manages to cater to the comic sensibilities of kids, albeit through many tears.
 Rated PG.

 The Secret Life of Pets (2016)

-When Max’s owner brings home a new four-legged roommate, Max (voiced by Louis C.K.) is determined to show him who’s boss.
-When the new dog, Duke, lands the pair in the middle of the city with no clue as to how to return home, the two set off on a series of misadventures and close calls while garnering laughs from viewers big and small.
-We dare you to not imitate the dramatic Snowball the bunny (voiced by Kevin Hart) once the movie is over!
+When Max (voiced by Louis C.K.) finds out that his owner brings home a new four-legged roommate, heis determined to show the new guy who’s boss.
+However, when his new brother, Duke, lands the pair in the middle of the city with no clue as to how to return home, the two set off on a series of misadventures and close calls while garnering laughs from viewers big and small.
+We dare you to not to love the dramatic bunny, Snowball (voiced by Kevin Hart).
 Rated PG.

-Okay, so this rodent isn't exactly a pet—but when ambitious rat, Remy, puts his culinary talents to use to help novice chef, Linguini, succeed in a high-pressure kitchen, a true friendship develops.
+So this rodent isn't exactly a pet, but when the ambitious rat, Remy, puts his culinary talents to use to help novice chef, Linguini, succeed in a high-pressure kitchen, a true friendship develops.
 Remy emerges from his home in Paris' sewer system, certain that he's destined for something greater (and tastier).
 Since kitchens don't exactly welcome his breed with open arms, Remy's dream of becoming a chef proves difficult, but with help from his newfound human protégé, he may change the opinions of both species.
 Rated G.

 The Fox and The Hound (1981)

-Prepare yourself for a rollercoaster of emotions with this Disney flick—hearts will melt when a red fox named Tod and a hound dog named Copper become pals, despite their instincts.
+Prepare yourself for a roller coaster of emotions with this Disney flick.
+Hearts will melt when a red fox named Tod and a hound dog named Copper become pals, despite their instincts.
 A nurturing widow takes in young orphan Tod and cares for him like a pet, while her gruff neighbor, Amos, does all he can to make Copper into a fierce hunter.
-As the critters grow up things take a sad turn.
-As they head down the paths they were born to follow how will they maintain their friendship?
+As the critters grow up, things take a sad turn.
+How will they maintain their friendship?
 Rated G.

 Charlotte's Web (1973)

-The 2006 live-action film is good and all, but we prefer the 1973 musical adaptation of the children’s book.
-After little Fern saves Wilbur, the tiniest of his litter, from certain death, the curious piglet learns that there’s more danger up ahead.
+We can't resist the 1973 musical adaptation of this beloved children’s book.
+After little Fern saves Wilbur—the tiniest of his litter—from certain death, the curious piglet learns that there’s more danger up ahead.
 But with the help of the wise and talented spider Charlotte, Wilbur learns what it means to be brave.
 Rated G.